SchweitzerGAO/rasa-train-generator/docs/README.md

 A detailed example is in `example.py`

-**Creating a `Template`**
+**Creating a `NLUTemplate`**

 As shown in the example,
-you can create a training data generating template by creating a `Template` instance and add sentence, word and random value to fill in the template in a streaming way.
+you can create a NLU training data generating template by creating a `NLUTemplate` instance and add sentence, word and random value to fill in the template in a streaming way.

 **Using a `Generator`**